Storm Warning Friday Night – Sunday

 - Get an early start in the morning, and CARPOOL if you can!
 Carpoolers get access to our premium Protect Our Winters parking lot by Plumpjack.

-- Park at the Tahoe City Transit Center and take the TART bus into either mountain for just $1.75 a ride.
-This service will become FREE starting on December 12th.
+- Park at the Tahoe City Transit Center and take the TART bus into either mountain for FREE!

 - If you’re staying at a hotel, home, or vacation rental in either valley, you can summon Mountaineer for a FREE ride to the lifts instead of driving!